funcatron/ft-site/index.md

 ## Licenses and Support

-Funcatron is triple licensed under an Apache 2, Eclipse, and LGPL, your choice.
+Funcatron is triple licensed under an Apache 2, Eclipse, and LGPLv3, your choice.

 Support is available from the project's founder, [David Pollak](mailto:feeder.of.the.bears@gmail.com).